Anti-Chinese sentiment: Vietnam

 There are strong anti-Chinese sentiments among the Vietnamese population, stemming in part from a past thousand years of Chinese rule in Northern Vietnam.
 A long history of Sino-Vietnamese conflicts followed, with repeated wars over the centuries.
 Though current relations are peaceful, numerous wars were fought between the two nations in the past, from the time of the Early Lê dynasty (10th century) to the Sino-Vietnamese War from 1979 to 1989.

 Shortly after the 1975 Vietnamese defeat of the United States in the Vietnam War, the Vietnamese government persecuted the Chinese community by confiscating property and businesses owned by overseas Chinese in Vietnam and expelling the ethnic Chinese minority into southern Chinese provinces.
 In February 1976, Vietnam implemented registration programs in the south.
 Ethnic Chinese in Vietnam were required to adopt Vietnamese citizenship or leave the country.
 In early 1977, Vietnam implemented what it described as a purification policy in its border areas to keep Chinese border residents to the Chinese side of the border.
 Following another discriminatory policy introduced in March 1978, a large number of Chinese fled from Vietnam to southern China.
 China and Vietnam attempted to negotiate issues related to Vietnam's treatment of ethnic Chinese, but these negotiations failed to resolve the issues.
-During the August 1978 Youyi Pass Incident, the Vietnamese army and police expelled 2,500 refugees across the order into China.
+During the August 1978 Youyi Pass Incident, the Vietnamese army and police expelled 2,500 refugees across the border into China.
 Vietnamese authorities beat and stabbed refugees during the incident, including 9 Chinese civilian border workers.
 From 1978 to 1979, some 450,000 ethnic Chinese left Vietnam by boat (mainly former South Vietnam citizens fleeing the Vietcong) as refugees or were expelled across the land border with China.

-The 1979 Sino-Vietnamese War resulted in part from Vietnam's mistreatment of ethnic Chinese.
-The conflict fueled racist discrimination against and consequent emigration by the country's ethnic Chinese population.These mass emigrations and deportations only stopped in 1989 following the Đổi mới reforms in Vietnam.
+The 1979 Sino-Vietnamese War resulted in part from Vietnam's mistreatment of the Hoa people.

 Cambodia

-The first anti-Chinese sentiment was witnessed in Cambodia during the Lon Nol régime.
+The first anti-Chinese sentiment was witnessed in Cambodia during the Lon Nol regime.
 This was followed by the right-wing military dictatorship who made the Chinese carry special papers with them, often as a sign of Khmer supremacy.
 Although some Khmer Rouge members were ethnic Chinese (Khieu Samphan, Ieng Sary, Nuon Chea, Kaing Guek Eav, even Pol Pot himself - although he went to great lengths to conceal his Chinese ancestry), and were less wary about the Chinese than they were with the Vietnamese, they carried on the racial policies of Lon Nol, although more extreme.
 Ethnic Chinese were banned from speaking Chinese, and Chinese New Year was outlawed.
 When the Khmer Rouge were overthrown by a communist government under the influence of Vietnam, some anti-Chinese laws were lifted, but were still kept in place.
 The Khmer Rouge had managed to kill around 200,000 ethnic Chinese during their rule.